ranfysvalle02/blog-drafts/llm-agg.md

 1. **MongoDB Atlas Cluster:** [Create your free cluster](https://www.mongodb.com/docs/guides/atlas/cluster/) and [load the Sample Dataset](https://www.mongodb.com/basics/sample-database).
 The transaction data in the sample analytics dataset offers a realistic dataset that allows users to hone their skills in data analysis, querying, and aggregation, particularly in the context of financial data.

-2. **SERPER_API_KEY:** Sign up for a free account at [https://serper.dev](https://serper.dev/).
-Serper is a Google Search API that will grant our CrewAI setup access to real-time market data and news, enriching our analysis beyond just database calculations.

-3. **LLM Resource:** CrewAI supports various LLM connections, including local models (Ollama), APIs like Azure, and all LangChain LLM components for customizable AI solutions.
+2. **LLM Resource:** CrewAI supports various LLM connections, including local models (Ollama), APIs like Azure, and all LangChain LLM components for customizable AI solutions.
 [Click here to learn more about CrewAI LLM Support](https://docs.crewai.com/how-to/LLM-Connections/)

 ### The Code

-In this section, we'll walk through the Python code used to perform financial analysis based on transaction data stored in MongoDB, using Azure OpenAI and Google Search API for data analysis and insights.
-The Python version used during development was: 3.10.10
+In this section, we'll walk through the Python code used to perform financial analysis based on transaction data stored in MongoDB, using GenAI for data analysis and insights.
+The Python version used during development was: `3.10.10`

 ### MongoDB Setup